stremovsky/ultimate-resources-android-devs/README.md

   * [DiscreteSlider](https://github.com/lawloretienne/DiscreteSlider) : A slider that allows a user to select a value at one of the specified tickmarks.

 * ##### Database
+  * [Comparison popular ORM libraries](https://github.com/Rexee/AndroidDatabaseLibraryComparison) : A test between a few of the popular libraries running a speed test on how fast they load and save data.
   * [greenDAO](http://greenrobot.org/greendao/) : Android ORM for your SQLite database.

 * ##### Simplifying Communication between building blocks